Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 # Yiyang Shao

-I am a junior undergraduate student in [USTC](https://en.ustc.edu.cn/) and am keenly interested in robotics.
+&ensp;&ensp;I am a junior undergraduate student in [USTC](https://en.ustc.edu.cn/) and am keenly interested in robotics.

 I am currently participating in the [Robomaster](https://www.robomaster.com/en-US) competition, where I am responsible for developing navigation and control algorithms for different robots, which has given me a strong understanding of control theory, path planning algorithms, and mastery of techniques like SLAM and ROS.

 Currently, I am developing navigation and nonlinear control algorithms based on NMPC and RL for a bipedal robot to enable terrain-aware navigation in an uneven environment, as instructed by [Prof. Shiwu Zhang](http://staff.ustc.edu.cn/~swzhang/).

 ---